LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 Fixed time stepping
 ===================

-While the ARKStep, ERKStep and MRIStep time-stepping modules are designed for tolerance-based time step adaptivity, they additionally support a "fixed-step" mode.
+While most of the time-stepping modules are designed for tolerance-based time step adaptivity, they additionally support a "fixed-step" mode.
 This mode is typically used for debugging purposes, for verification against hand-coded methods, or for